Hosted by site sponsor WebMate.

 However, starting with the 9.7" iPad Pro -- which was fairly inexpensive for a 4K camera at the time -- and because the devices themselves are powerful enough to do quite a bit of photo and video editing, they have become popular for professional photography and videography when combined with tripods and mounts.

-The cameras in each iPad Pro have become better with every update to the line, but there was a particularly noticeable jump in quality between the original 12.9" iPad Pro and its immediate predecessor:
+The camera capability of each iPad Pro follows.
+Perhaps the most noticeable jump in quality was between the original 12.9" iPad Pro and its immediate predecessor, though:

 iPad Pro